 - Completely fill out all required volunteer applications, agreements, and timesheets.

-- Participate in a minimum of three, half-day shifts in a single season (May to September).
-Shifts run for 5 hours (~4 hours on the ground at the trailhead, 1 hour of equipment pickup, dropoff, and transportation).
+- Participate in a minimum of three, four-hour shifts in a single season (May to September).
+Shifts run from 8:00 AM until 2:00 PM.

 - Arrange reliable transportation to and from the trailhead.